abegosum/spacecommander/README.md

 * Configuring your ruby environment
 * Downloading the NetApp Managebility SDK and placing the ruby classes in the proper lib folder
-* Configuring your NetApp access via `config/netapp.yml`
+* Configuring your NAS access via `config/nas.yml`
 * Installing the bundle
 * Testing your setup
 * (Optional) Configuring your Apache server to serve spacecommander